FUNctional Switching

 New Movements

-Once the person understands that the switch does a load of really cool stuff they are likely to put some effort into learning new movements or using movements which initially they might find difficult.
-Work around the person's body to find at least two, if not more, movements that reliably activate the switch.
-It doesn't matter too much if these seem clumsy or take a while to initiate – we'll improve these later.
-Bring lots of activities and have lots of FUN.
+Once the learner understands that the switch does a load of really cool stuff, they are likely to put effort into learning new movements or using movements that might have felt difficult at first.
+Work with the learner to find at least two reliable movements to activate a switch.
+Don't worry if these seem clumsy or slow – we can refine them.
+It is more important to offer plenty of activities and have lots of FUN!

 FAQs